-The Meridian Process aims to exchange ideas and initiate actions for the cooperation of governmental bodies on Critical Information Infrastructure Protection (CIIP) issues globally.
+The Meridian process aims to exchange ideas and initiate actions for the cooperation of governmental bodies on Critical Information Infrastructure Protection (CIIP) issues globally.
 It explores the benefits and opportunities of cooperation between governments and provides an opportunity to share best practices from around the world.
 The Meridian process seeks to create a community of senior government policymakers in CIIP by fostering ongoing collaboration.
 The Meridian process recognizes that it is only by working together that we can each advance our national CIIP goals and objectives.

 The Fundamental Principles of the Meridian Process

 - The Meridian process, conference and directory are open to all countries/economies.

 - Meridian is open to government policy makers interested in Critical Information Infrastructure Protection (CIIP).